 In-person testing is safe if the conditions are right

-Not everyone who conducts usability testing is willing to do so in a face-to-face setting.
+Not many usability companies are willing to do face-to-face testing.
 I know this because of my conversations with several colleagues who do not intend to go back to in-person testing until we have a vaccine.

 This article is not about trying to convince anyone who is uncomfortable to change their position on in-person testing.
 Rather, it’s to let you know that if you are interested in conducting in-person UX research, you can do it.